sdsc/cuda-roll/README.md

 ```
 # make createroll
 ```

+*NOTE: It is a quirk of the NVIDIA CUDA repository and the Rocks repository mirror / roll creation process that requires these two non-standard steps.
+For more details see the INFO.md file in this repository.*

 4. Add/enable the cuda-rhel7 roll to your Rocks distribution with...
 ```
 # rocks add roll cuda-rhel7-*